Mocap Set Up

 Such alignments enable FirstStage to set an offset between where your tracker is, and where the tracking bone on the character is.

 Partial mocap just tracks your head and hands and uses the puppet’s IK to manage how the body flexes and moves between those points.
-If standing, the feet are assumed to be a body length directly beneath your head, and the engine will try to maintain that.

 But if you want to accurately capture where your body parts are with full mocap, then you need the additional trackers or a smartsuit, and we are delighted to say that we support Rokoko Smartsuits, which now includes hand and facial capture!